How Much Do Accent Coaches Charge? Pricing and Rates for Accent Training Services

 $50–$75 per session

-Many instructors begin here while they build confidence and gain experience with private students.
+Many new instructors begin here while they build confidence and gain experience with private students.

 $75–$100 per session

-This is common for instructors who offer structured lessons and more personalized coaching.
+This is common for instructors with some experience who offer structured programs and more personalized coaching.

 $100–$225+ per session

-Highly specialized accent or communication coaching — particularly with corporate clients, executives, or highly customized programs — can command significantly higher rates.
+Highly specialized accent or communication coaching — particularly customized programs for corporate clients, actors, influencers, or executives — can command significantly higher rates.

 Why Accent Coaching Often Commands Higher Rates